 Coming up with good Company OKRs is hard and that's why it's important to always keep your strategy (Ultimate Goal and Strategic Pillars) in mind to remain focused on what matters most: delivering the strategy.
 In essence Company OKRs should be the key themes for your organization in a given time period (we'd recommend a year).

 Company OKRs should communicate the core themes or problems you're trying to solve as a company this year, but give enough wiggle room for teams to decide how they actually plan to execute this each quarter.

 When creating Company OKRs keep the following in mind:

 Company OKRs are about providing direction as to where you want the Company to be at by the end of a specific timeframe (top-bottom), and letting teams decide how they'll make that happen (bottom-up).

 When creating Company OKRs ask yourself, "is this something that most of the company can contribute to, or is this specific for a single team?"
 If the answer is "a single team", then this means that this OKR belongs to that team, and not the Company.

 A common mistake is thinking that Key Results in Company OKRs should be a breakdown of the metrics each one of your departments should hit.
 Company Key Results should be high-level metrics and not specific to a single department.
 Use metrics that almost everyone can impact, not just a few.

 Can't decide on a Key Result for a long-term company Objective?
 That's fine – leave them out.
-You can choose to judge success on this Objective using its aligned, quarterly Group Objectives.
+You can choose to judge success on this Objective using its aligned, quarterly Team Objectives.